aromalanil/react-rhino/README.md

 ### useRhinoState
 Takes key representing state object as input and returns an array with the state value and the function to update the state.

-> This hook is pretty similar to `useState` hook in React
+> This hook is pretty similar to `useState` hook in React.
 ```jsx
 const [darkMode, setDarkMode] = useRhinoState("isDarkMode");
 /* Here "isDakMode" is the key representing the state */